odbvue/odbvue/apps/wiki/guide/cicd/github-actions.md

 - Uses `secrets.GITHUB_TOKEN` for authentication

 > [!IMPORTANT]
 > Versioning must succeed when pending changesets exist.
 The workflow skips versioning when there are no `.changeset/*.md` files (excluding README.md).
-If versioning fails, the workflow will fail—fix the changesets and re-run.
+If versioning fails, the workflow will fail - fix the changesets and re-run.

 **When to use**: Automatically triggered as part of your release process.
 No manual intervention needed after you merge your feature branch.
 We do not publish to npm in this repository.